mateuszkornecki/simple-editor/README.md

 ## About the project
-This website was created as finall project of WTF - Co ten frontend course. <br> The main goal of this project was to create simple editor that will keep your notes in local storage.
+This website was created as finall project of WTF - Co ten frontend course. <br>

+The main purpose of this task was to create a layout design in figma.
+Then recreate it and make a simple editor that will store your notes in Local Storage.

+The layout of this website was inspired by [conventionalcommits.org](https://www.conventionalcommits.org/).

 ## Tools and technologies I've used
 - Semantic HTML5